dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “What, like ‘Do you want to go to a movie?’”
 I asked.

 “No, more like ‘Do you like movies?’” said Meryl.
-I didn’t think that sounded very mysterious either.
+I didn’t think that sounded very mysterious.

 “No, that sounds like a scary movie I saw one time,” Marlon said, leaning over me.